drowe67/codec2-samples/README.md

 # Codec 2 Samples

-A repo to capture snapshots of Codec 2 samples, together with refernce samples from COTs codecs.
+A repo to capture snapshots of Codec 2 samples, together with refernece samples from COTs codecs.
 Used for informal listening tests and as a record as the codec evolves.

 To listen to them on my Ubuntu Linux machine I arrange them in file browser window with all samples from one speaker on the same row, and [click on each file](https://www.rowetel.com/?p=7884) to play.